kv422/Nebulous-Enigma/Deliverables/D2-Requirements.md

 1. As a player, I want to customize my character so that my playthroughs feel unique.
 (Priority: 12 (or some other low number), Estimation: (planning poker required))
 2. As a player, I want to return to previous choices I've made so that I can experience other paths of the story.
 (Priority: 3, Estimation: (planning poker required))
-3. As a player, I want to read a story, so that I am entertained (Priority 2, Estimation: (planning poker required))
+3. As a player, I want to read a story, so that I am entertained (Priority 2, Estimation: 2 weeks)
-4. As a player, I want to read multiple endings, so that I can learn more about the game's world (Priority 2, Estimation: (planning poker required))
+4. As a player, I want to read multiple endings, so that I can learn more about the game's world (Priority 2, Estimation: 6 days)
 5. As a new gamer, I want to be able to post my questions about the game, so that I can understand how to navigate this game.
 (Priority 10, Estimation: 4 weeks)
 6. As a gamer, I want to be able to resolve a topic I posted, so that others can find the solution, I too was looking for.
 (Priority 10, Estimation: 1 day)
 7. As a player, I want to be able to go back to the story, so I can reread content (Priority: 4, Estimation: (pending))